Phuket Seasons – Hot, Hotter, Hottest

 Phuket’s seasons are the dry season and the wet season.
 Call it whatever you like, for example the dry season is also called “high season”, “sunny season” and “tourist season”, and for the wet season, we use the names “green season”, “rainy season” or “monsoon season”.

 Recently there seems to be a shift in seasons, as the dry season often starts later, even as late as January or February.
 On the other hand, wet seasons often have long, dry periods to offer, with great weather and calm seas.
 It’s harder to predict as in the past, less reliable.
 I other words, climate change has arrived here in Phuket as well.
 It has been quite good as often the dry season was too dry and the wet season too wet, now it is more equalized.

 The weather forecast over here is chronically wrong and always shows a certain probability of rain.
 But these are usually just short showers, quite refreshing and over quickly.
 As the weather can change within minutes, it is simply impossible to predict what time the daily rain shower might arrive.
 Here is the actual Phuket Weather:

 - Do you prefer to enjoy the beautiful Island without all the crowds?

 - Are you ok with savings of around 30% or more on everything?

 - Do you know how to enjoy a tropical rain shower, which seldom lasts longer than 30 minutes?

 In that case, come to visit and stay with us between May and October.

 However, there are always one or two weeks per year, which are different.
 These weeks come by 3 to 5 days of more or less non-stop rains.
-No one can say when those will weeks will occur, but they will happen!
+No one can say when those weeks will occur, but they will happen!
 It’s just a matter of luck.
-Whatever we tell you, whatever anyone tells you, it can be sunny during the rainy season and rain heavily during high season.
+Whatever we tell you, whatever anyone tells you, it can be sunny during the rainy season and rain heavily during dry season.